Emergency Medical Technician

 GENERAL COURSE INFORMATION

-Class Schedule - this is an ACCELERATED COURSE: This course runs meets 9 AM to 3 PM on the following dates:
+Class Schedule - this is an ACCELERATED COURSE: This course runs meets 9:30 AM to 2:30 PM unless noted otherwise on the following dates:

 Class Location: 120 McKinley Street, Bennington, VT 05201 – Phone: 802-442-5817

-Bennington Rescue plans several aspects of its courses around the number of people registered.
-Selected student must provide payment in full by December 1, 2018.
+Bennington Rescue plans several aspects of its courses around the number of people registered including prepurchasing student texts, shirts, classroom supplies, etc. Selected students must provide payment in full by May 15, 2019.
 Failure to pay tuition will result in dismissal from the program.
 We have established the following policy regarding cancellations:

 The fees for the course will cover:

-- Proof of current immunizations as required for clinical experience.
+Proof of current immunizations, immunity status as required for clinical experience (TDaP, MMR, PPD, etc.).

-- Failure to comply with health requirements excludes an individual from this course.
+Failure to comply with health requirements excludes an individual from participating in this course.

 ATTENDANCE & COURSE COMPLETION REQUIREMENTS